parrottly/table-church-covenant-builder/README.md

 ## License

-MIT License - feel free to use this for your community groups!
+MIT License - feel free to use this for your community groups!# SSH Test